SixSq/old.sixsq.github.com/_posts/nuvlabox/4000-01-01-product-nuvlabox-features.md

   </div>

   <div class="col-md-6">
-    <h3>Control several NuvlaBoxes from the same dashboard</h3>
+    <h3>Remote control several NuvlaBoxes from the same dashboard</h3>
-    <p>NuvlaBoxes can be controlled from the dashboard provided by ... is secure, from design to manufacturing, including software and hardware.</p>
+    <p>NuvlaBoxes can be remotely controlled from the SixSq Enterprise Open App Store.
+This means that you can securely remote control your boxes and deploy applications from a single dashboard.
+This feature works even if the NuvlaBox is connected to the network via a private IP.</p>
   </div>

   <div class="col-md-6">